-Fantasy adventuring comedy with a dark elf cleric who invested too much in her insulting skills and her companion, the swordsman who has to put up with her antics.
+A fantasy and adventure comedy starring Karla, a dark elf cleric who invested too much in her insulting skills, and Arvin, a swordsman who has to put up with her antics.

 There is no discussion yet for this series.